 What Happens in an IRS Audit?

-If the tax liability is a substantial sum, the taxpayer may work out a payment installment agreement with the IRS for the full amount.
-If the taxpayer can’t pay the full amount owed, an offer in compromise (OIC) may be a possibility.
-An OIC agreement between the IRS and a taxpayer settles tax liabilities for less than the full amount owed.
-However, taxpayers who can fully pay the liability through an installment agreement or other means, typically won’t qualify for an OIC.
+If an audited taxpayer owes significant sums, he or she can work out an IRS payment installment agreement.
+If the taxpayer can’t pay the full amount, an offer in compromise (OIC), which reduces the owed amount, may be possible.
+Note, however, that taxpayers who can fully pay the liability through an installment agreement or other means, typically won’t qualify for an OIC.

 How Does an IRS Audit Impact Credit?

 The IRS does not report tax audits to credit bureaus like TransUnion, Equifax, and Experian.
-However, if the tax audit finds that the taxpayer owes back taxes, penalties, and fees, the IRS may file a tax lien against the taxpayer if tax liabilities are not paid.
-Paid tax liens remain on a credit report for up to seven years, and unpaid tax liens remain for up to 15 years.
+However, if auditors finds that taxpayers owe money, the IRS may file tax liens, which remain on credit reports for seven years.
+Unpaid tax liens can stick for 15 years.
 With back taxes of $10,000 or more, the IRS is required to file an automatic Notice of Federal Tax Lien in a taxpayer’s credit file, even if the debt is paid.

 Tax liens show up as derogatory marks on credit reports.
-They can lower credit scores significantly, depending on the amount of the tax liability and the taxpayer’s efforts to repay the debt.
-Tax liens can negatively impact getting new credit or a loan, increase interest rates on existing credit cards, and raise insurance premiums.
-Negotiating an installment agreement or an offer in compromise with the IRS can prevent tax liens from being filed.
+They can lower credit scores, depending on the tax liability and repayment efforts.
+Tax liens can negatively impact creditworthiness, increase interest rates on existing credit cards, and raise insurance premiums.
+Negotiating an installment agreement or an offer in compromise with the IRS can prevent tax liens.Contact Us Today »